 Last Updated: October 3, 2024 | Reviewed and Edited by: Ortiz Law Firm

 The Guardian Life Insurance Company of America provides disability insurance plans through its affiliate, Berkshire Life Insurance Company of America.
-However, it is the Guardian that evaluates claims for benefits, pays benefits owed, and issues denial letters.
+However, it is Guardian that evaluates claims for benefits, pays benefits owed, and issues denial letters.
 Although Guardian Life is better than most insurers at approving claims, they still wrongfully deny many long-term disability claims.

 At the Ortiz Law Firm, many of the long-term disability claims we’ve handled have involved Guardian Life, making us highly familiar with their approach to denying or delaying claims.
 Whether it’s challenging a denial or litigating a case in court, we know the common tactics they use to try to avoid paying benefits.
 Our extensive experience with Guardian gives us a unique ability to anticipate their moves and respond with the most effective strategies.